 Once you leave the concrete jungle of the sprawling city, the train journey to Cha Am also offers you some nice views of the Thai countryside, travelling through rice fields, with the odd limestone mountain popping up out of the landscape.

-If however you are flying to Suvarnabhumi Airport (BKK), the easiest way to get to Cha-am is to take a direct bus from Bangkok Airport to Cha Am.
+If however you are flying to Suvarnabhumi Airport (BKK), the easiest way to get to Cha-am these days, is to take a direct bus from Bangkok Airport to Cha Am.